 Frequently Asked Questions

 Yes!
-Both the full and half courses are certified by the USA Track and Field Association.
-The full marathon USATF certification number is NE12003DCR.
-The half marathon USATF certification number is NE12002DCR.
+Both the full and half courses are certified by the USA Track and Field Association, making them Boston Marathon qualifying races.
+The full marathon USATF certification number is NE23002DT.
+The half marathon USATF certification number is NE23001DT.
+Our race is also sanctioned annually by USATF.

 What is the course like?

-The highest point on the full marathon course is at the start, at 4,556 feet.
-The highest point on the half marathon course is 4,172 feet.
-The average course elevation is approximately 3,900 feet.
+The course is located at approximately 4,000 feet above sea level.
 All four courses are a beautiful, challenging mix of paved roads and wide dirt trails.
 The full marathon begins with a significant downhill grade for nearly five miles and flattens until it approaches mile 13, near where the half marathon begins.
 At this point, the course gains elevation through Mitchell Pass and around Scotts Bluff National Monument, where the pioneers crossed on the Oregon Trail.
 After some rolling hills, the remainder of the course is primarily flat, with a few gradual inclines and declines as it traverses a wide dirt track through the visually stunning Scotts Bluff National Monument “badlands” and finally circles back through town to the finish.
-For more information, see our course descriptions and maps here.
-Watch the full marathon course video here (half marathon begins at 1:23).
+For more information and distance specific elevation changes, see our course descriptions and maps here.

 What are the price increases?

-Your registration supports student scholarships at Western Nebraska Community College!
+Your registration supports students at Western Nebraska Community College!

 Early Bird pricing through January 1: